 General Electric’s emblem is an example of a modernised and stripped back interpretation.
 Formed in 1891, an emblem is a great choice for any long established organisation clearly communicating authority, prestige and tradition to their audience.

-Even after breaking down the different types of logos and when they are best used, it can still be difficult to determine which logo would best fit your business.
-Some companies may be suited to more than one type of logo, and determining which will work best for you may require a deeper dive.
+Even after breaking down the different types of logo designs and when they are best used, it can still be difficult to determine which logo would best fit your business.
+Some companies may be suited to more than one type of mark, and determining which will work best for you may require a deeper dive.

-What makes some logos better than others?
+What makes some logo designs better than others?
 At first glance this can sometimes be confusing, and this is because there are often natural misconceptions about exactly what a logo should be.

 Common assumptions are: a logo should communicate exactly what a business does; it should, above all else, be pretty - after all it is a piece of visual design and a symbol for your business; and it must appeal to everyone, most importantly the business owners themselves.
 None of these statements are necessarily accurate, nor are they what truly make a great logo.